46° F

 tl/dr

-• Park is open year round: How weather impacts access to Yosemite in winter
+• Park Open All Year: How weather impacts access to Yosemite in winter

 • Yosemite Winter Club: Join in the winter fun